 What does this mean for the church?

 I think it means a few things.
-First, if you want to be a Christian you have to turn from sin.
+First, if you want to be a Christian you have to turn from sin and recognize that sexual practices can be a sin.
 I do not mean that we will never sin, but we have to admit our faults and pray for God’s help resisting temptations.
 Secondly, homosexuals can be Christians, but just like every other human being alive, they have to renounce their own sin and pray for God’s love and help.
-I realize many feel they were born gay, and that could or could not be true; but that does not make it right.
+I realize many people were born gay, but that does not make it right.
 Having a born tendency for any sin does not make it right.
 Not alcoholism, pedophilia, abusive behavior, or anything else.
-I understand this is a lot easier to say than to do, but we all have burdens to bear in this world.
+Does a person born with sociopathic tendencies get a pass also?
+I understand resisting born temptations are a lot easier to say than to do, but we all have burdens to bear in this world.

 I would point out, however, that homosexual sin is no worse than any other sin.
 Yes it is more obvious/visible than other sins, and the consequences in this physical life are different than other sins, but a sin is still a sin.
 Those who are without sin can cast the first stone (John 8:7).
 We need to love and accept people who struggle with homosexual tendencies just like we do any other person.
 That does not mean we are affirming their sexual practices.
 But we DO affirm that they too are a child of the almighty God and they are MORE than the sum of their parts and they are not defined by their sexuality.